top of page

 • 4 min read

-A more useful way of being, is to be aware of - and to develop - your 'adult' sense of self, whilst noticing when your 'child' sense of self has been activated.
+A more useful way of being when it comes to interpersonal challenges is to be aware of - and to develop - your 'adult' sense of self, whilst noticing when your 'child' sense of self has been activated.

-We all have an adult sense of self, but sometimes we have to consciously apply it - create a new habit if you like - and be aware of what it feels like and does.
-We have to allow it to come foreground, whilst not disowning our younger part.
+We all have an adult sense of self, but sometimes we have to consciously apply it - allow it to come foreground - create a new habit if you like - and be aware of what it feels like and does.
 In therapy we often explore the interrelation between the 'child', 'adult' and 'parent' sense of self.

-When thinking about the adult sense of self there are some fundamentals:
+When thinking about the adult sense of self there are some fundamentals to consider:

 • An adult sense of self understands boundaries.